List of foreign electoral interventions: 2024 election (by Ukraine)

 Attacks on Russian electoral institutions in occupied Ukrainian areas have occurred during the 2024 elections.
 On 27 February, two bombs targeted United Russia party offices and a polling station in Nova Kakhovka, Kherson Oblast.
 On 6 March, a car bomb killed a Russian Central Election Commission official in Berdiansk, Zaporizhzhia Oblast.
 Ukrainian officials linked the attack to local resistance.
 On 15 March, an IED injured five Russian soldiers at a polling station in Skadovsk, Kherson Oblast.
 On 16 March, a Ukrainian drone strike targeted a polling station in Zaporizhzhia and a Russian governor claimed another drone strike killed one person in Kakhovka.

 On 12 March, the Sibir Battalion, an armed Russian opposition group, condemned the elections in Kursk and Belgorod Oblasts, calling the process a "fiction".
 The Freedom of Russia Legion also claimed involvement in the attacks.
 Putin condemned the incursion as an attempt to disrupt the election.
 Throughout the election, Belgorod was shelled by Ukraine, killing two people in an apparent effort to disrupt voting.
 Despite this, a 78% turnout in Belgorod Oblast indicated increased support for Putin.

 On 25 March, Mediazona reported the Federal Security Service arrested three suspects in connection with an arson plot against a Putin campaign office in Barnaul, Altai Krai.

+Saarland

+1935 referendum (by Nazi Germany)

+The German Front was financed by German government and its mass organisations.
+Unficiation received 91% of the vote and the politics of Nazi Germany likely even decreased support for reunification.

+1947 election (by France)

+The French administration only allowed four parties to participate: the Christian Democratic Party of Saarland, Social Democratic Party of Saarland, Democratic Party Saar (DPS) and the Communist Party Saar with the former two advancing separatism and closer ties to France.

+1952 election (by France)

+The German nationalist DPS was banned in 1951 and instead a new liberal party called "Democratic People's Party" was registered just before the election.
+The Communist Party remained legal but was sanctioned by the French administration.
+The pro-German Christian Democratic Union and German Social Democratic Party were not allowed to participate.